NannyML/nannyml/docs/quick.rst

     >>> # Let's use a chunk size of 5000 data points to create our drift statistics
     >>> chunk_size = 5000

-The data are already split into a reference and an analysis partition.
-NannyML uses the reference partition to establish a baseline for expected model performance and the analysis partition to check whether the monitored model keeps performing as expected.
+The data are already split into a reference and an analysis periods.
+NannyML uses the reference period to establish a baseline for expected model performance.
+The analysis period is the one that is subject to actual monitoring.
-For more information about partitions look :ref:`data-drift-partitions`.
-The key thing to note is that we don't expect the analysis partition to contain information about the :term:`Target`.
+For more information about periods check :ref:`data-drift-partitions`.
+The key thing to note is that we don't expect the analysis period to contain information about the :term:`Target`.
 This is why on the synthetic dataset it is provided in a separate object.

 .. code-block:: python